Towada-Minami Station: History

 Towada-Minami Station was opened on July 4, 1920, as Kemanai Station (毛馬内駅) on the privately owned Akita Railways, serving the village of Nishikigi, Akita.
 The line was nationalized on June 1, 1934, becoming part of the Japanese Government Railways (JGR) system.
 The JGR became the Japan National Railways (JNR) after World War II.
 The station was renamed to its present name on June 1, 1957.
 The station was absorbed into the JR East network upon the privatization of the JNR on April 1, 1987.

 Passenger statistics

-In fiscal year 2018, the station was used by an average of 162 passengers daily (boarding passengers only).
+In fiscal 2018, the station was used by an average of 162 passengers daily (boarding only).
+In fiscal 2022, the station was used by an average of 120 passengers daily (boarding only).